bergesinstitute/graf-method/book-1-unit-3.md

 3. What do you do on Tuesday nights?
 4. On Sunday mornings I go to (the) church.
 5. Our cat (f) is happy but your dog (m) is sad.
-6. Your (formal, singular) grandsons are happy.
+6. Your (form., sing.) grandsons are happy.
 7. My niece has a dog (f) and a cat (f).
 They are friends but they do not go to the park.
 8. On Friday nights we are happy but you are sad.
-9. On Monday nights your (formal, singular) sister goes to the restaurant.
+9. On Monday nights your (form., sing.) sister goes to the restaurant.
 10. On Friday nights we go to the club